freenas/freenas-docs/userguide/storage.rst

 :menuselection:`Storage --> Volumes` causes
 icons to appear at the bottom of the screen:
 :guilabel:`Create Snapshot`, :guilabel:`Edit zvol`, and
 :guilabel:`Destroy zvol`.
-Similar to datasets, a zvol's name cannot be changed, and destroying a zvol requires confirmation.
+Similar to datasets, a zvol name cannot be changed, and destroying a zvol requires confirmation.